georgejkaye/ucl-seminar/README.md

-# ucl-seminar
+# synchron2023
-Slides for my UCL talk
+Slides for SYNCHRON 2023